More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 What is being done to minimize potential odors?

-Sunny Farms continually accepts applications for employment and hires as positions become available.
+WIN Waste Innovations continually accepts applications for employment and hires as positions become available.
 Please contact us if you are interested in opportunities.

 Does the landfill pose any risks to the environment?